 We all know PVC pipe, which comes in a variety of colors.
-These colors include white, blue, green, purple, gray, and tan; each color of pipe is generally associated with a specific use (potable water, sewer or drainage, reclaimed water, etc.).
+These colors include white, blue, green, purple, gray, and tan; each color is generally associated with a specific use (potable water, sewer or drainage, reclaimed water, etc.).
 Missing from the list is black.

 You have probably seen black pipe on job sites or at supply houses.
 We haven’t overlooked black pipe.
 The fact is most black pipe is not PVC but either ABS (Acrylonitrile-Butadiene-Styrene) or HDPE (High Density Polyethylene).
 ABS is generally limited to use in sanitary sewer applications for indoor plumbing applications.
-HDPE pipe on the other hand has a much wider range of uses.
+HDPE on the other hand has a much wider range of uses.

 Note that I am not talking about the thin-wall, flexible polyethylene tubing that we all use for landscape or agricultural drip or orchard systems.
 Nor am I talking about the low-head single and dual-wall corrugated black pipe used for storm water management, though we know and use that as well.
-I am talking about thick-walled fusion-welded HDPE pipe suitable for demanding applications like water mains, mining operations, landfill gas or leachate collection systems, gas mains, and sewer force mains.
+I am talking about thick-walled piping suitable for demanding applications like water mains, mining operations, landfill gas or leachate collection systems, gas mains, and sewer force mains.

-In recent years there has been an up-tick in the use of HDPE pipe for a broader range of irrigation applications.
+In recent years there has been an up-tick in the use of HDPE for a broader range of irrigation applications.
 The increased use can be attributed to a few of this pipe’s unique characteristics:

 - Increased Flexibility over PVC